 Fun Fact 4: Adams worked with Albert Bender to put together the Parmelian Prints of the High Sierras, but he greatly disliked the portfolio’s name.
-“Parmelian” was a made-up word to make photographs sound more sophisticated and “Sierras” is the improper spelling, as the word “Sierra” is already plural without the “s.”
+“Parmelian” was a made-up word to make iconic photographs sound more sophisticated and “Sierras” is the improper spelling, as the word “Sierra” is already plural without the “s.”

 16. Moon And Half Dome, Yosemite National Park, 1960

 Moon and Half Dome was taken many years after Monolith, the Face of Half Dome, but captures the rock formation in a similar fashion with the addition of the moonrise.
 The setting sun illuminates the cliff face, contrasted by the darkened Washington Column in the left forefront.
 An orange filter was used to dim the sky, a technique that creates a higher contrast when the image is in black and white.

 17. Eagle Peak And Middle Brother, Winter, Yosemite National Park, 1968

 This unique photo of Eagle Peak and Middle Brother, part of the Three Brothers rock formation in Yosemite National Park, shows the rocky peaks soaring out of dark fog around their bases.
 Black trees in the foreground and the darkened sky contrast the snowy peaks reflecting the winter sunlight.
 The detail of the trees and the rocky surface of the mountains separates them from the hazy darkness of the fog.